dust39/animated-enigma/readme.md

 # Hello There

 My intent for this project is to demonstrate my HTML, CSS, Java Script, and Git/GitHub knowledge.
 You will see that my website is developed with a mobile first approach.
 You will notice that I used media queries to make adjustments based on the size of the user's screen.
 As of the writing of this Readme, you will be able to observe that I have over 20 Git commits, I will most likely have more by the time this project is finished.
 I used Javascript in this project to show/hide content areas.
-You will see that I used CSS flexbox, CSS Grid, and CSS Animation in this project.
+You will see that I used CSS flexbox and CSS Animation in this project.